Liumucan/INAFEN/README.md

 ## Dependencies

-For a straight-forward use of INAFEN, you can install the required libraries from *requirements.txt*: ` pip install -r requirements_attdmm.txt`
+For a straight-forward use of INAFEN, you can install the required libraries from *requirements.txt*: ` pip install -r requirements.txt`

 ## Dataset